Rajendran-Balaji/3DCNN-for-Hyperspectral-Image-Classification/README.md

 Additionally it contains the DataGenerator Class this is used to handle memory and multiprocessing.

-To run this upload the notebook to Google Colab
+To run this upload the notebook to Google Colab it has most of the modules preinstalled.

 If you want to run this locally install the following modules
 1. numpy